 Rocketbirds: Hardboiled Chicken Review

-By Kevin Mitchell Posted on October 18, 2011
+By Kevin Mitchell | Posted: October 18, 2011

-The evil penguin leader Putzki, has taken control of Albatroplis — It is up to Hardboiled Chicken to assassinate Putzki and restore order to the city.
-Building upon the original browser based title Rocketbirds: Revolution! this pseudo-sequel expands upon the Rocketbirds universe with new characters, missions, puzzles, exclusive music videos, retro cut-scenes and more.
+The evil penguin leader Putzki has taken control of Albatroplis — It is up to Hardboiled Chicken to assassinate Putzki and restore order to the city.
+Building upon the original browser-based title Rocketbirds: Revolution!, this pseudo-sequel expands upon the Rocketbirds universe with new characters, missions, puzzles, exclusive music videos, retro cut-scenes, and more.

-Hardboiled begins his adventure crashing into the trees outside a military installation His movements are a little stiff, but he is still agile enough to hang from ledges and roll past his enemies.
+Hardboiled begins his adventure crashing into the trees outside a military installation.
+His movements are a little stiff, but he is still agile enough to hang from ledges and roll past his enemies.
 Rolling is by far the fastest way to traverse through the environments.
-Each chapter is full of puzzles to solve from the classic, colored key cards to using crates to reach new places.
+Each chapter is full of puzzles to solve, from the classic colored keycards to using crates to reach new places.

 Starting off with only a pistol, Hardboiled must find new weapons throughout the campaign — these range from a shotgun to the powerful M60.
-With these, you are able to juggle penguins even after death, as they can move from one side of a room to the other while being riddled with bullets.
-If you choose to get up close and personal, Hardboiled can toss his enemies into the air, leaving them open gunfire.
-The most unique item in the game are the Brain Bugs.
+With these, you can juggle penguins even after death, as they can move from one side of a room to the other while being riddled with bullets.
+If you choose to get up close and personal, Hardboiled can toss his enemies into the air, leaving them open to gunfire.
+The most unique item in the game is the Brain Bugs.
 These little buggers, no pun intended, can be used to take control of an enemy to help clear the path by hitting switches or turning him on his own kind.
 Release the penguin from your control by having him pull a pistol out and scatter his penguin brains all over the place.

 Simply Put